nicklasorte/quant_assessment/README.md

 Note: The first time it runs the analysis, it may take a few minutes.
 Re-runs are quickier, since it saves the last calculations.

+Please let me know if you run into a "missing file" problem.
+(Subfunction or data file.)